Posts tagged as: iphone dev

 Standard Location Services– This service provides the most accurate location information using a variety of …

-Today was the beginning of the 360iDev conference in Denver Colorado.
+Today was the beginning of the in Denver Colorado.
 So far, I must say I am very impressed.
 There have been some great speakers and some very smart dudes in attendance.
-In case you are unfamiliar with 360iDev, here is a bit about it (from their website).
+In case you are unfamiliar with 360iDev, here is a bit about it (from their ).

 360|iDev is the premiere iPhone, iPod Touch developer conference in the world.
 We bring together the best speakers and sponsors in the industry under one roof!